WenqinSHAO/path_change_alert/README.md

 Second, a network operator can as well carefully plan the routing of traffic to make better use of currently available network capacity before next upgrade.

-However, detecting congestion could be challenging from that perspective.
+However, detecting congestion could be challenging from that a network operator perspective, when congestion happens outside one's network, somewhere in Internet.
-As a matter of fact, congestion doesn't necessarily only happen within the local network.
 In such case, the network operator lacks the bandwidth or queuing information that is only locally available to deduce the the existence of remote congestion.

 A part of the solution is already available.
 [1,2] proposed a method to detect reoccurring congestion caused by under-provisioning using only RTT measurements.